Life's "Little" Temptations (Part 3. The Pride Of Life)

 I believe, I think, I, I, I,...
 Have you ever stopped to count how often people say the word "I?"
 I believe that we all have "I" problems which cannot be corrected by glasses from your local optometrist.
 There is a reason for this and is the theme of this article, as we study Life's "Little" Temptations.

-In the first part of this three part series, we spoke of the first of three types of sin that the apostle John mentioned in 1 John 2, the lust of the flesh.
+In the first part of this three-part series, we spoke of the first of three types of sin that the apostle John mentioned in 1 John 2, the lust of the flesh.
 The lust of the flesh is what drives our sin and causes us to want to sin even though our mind and spirit are screaming for us to stop.
 We found though that we are neither helpless nor left alone in this battle, but the LORD has made a way to say no to the flesh.
-In part two, we spoke of the lust of the eyes and spoke of how the stimuli of the world enters the eye gate and is designed to appeal to our fleshly selves.
-We discussed how we may put roadblocks up for the safety of own our lives, guarding our eyes, cancelling out things that would cause us to sin.
+In part two, we spoke of the lust of the eyes and spoke of how the stimuli of the world enter the eye gate and are designed to appeal to our fleshly selves.
+We discussed how we may put roadblocks up for the safety of own our lives, guarding our eyes, canceling out things that would cause us to sin.
 In this last installment of the series, we will consider the pride of life.
-If one considers these three categories, every sin we commit will fall into one of the three- lust of the flesh, lust of the eyes, or the pride of life.
+If one considers these three categories, every sin we commit will fall into one of the three- the lust of the flesh, lust of the eyes, or the pride of life.

 "No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it."
 (1 Corinthians 1013)